 Upon completion of twelve (12) consecutive months of service and once during each anniversary year thereafter, regular full-time employees shall receive a travel allowance in the amount of \$2,000, less applicable withholdings.
 Upon completion of 12 consecutive months of regular part-time service and once during each anniversary year thereafter, regular part time employees shall receive a travel allowance in the amount of \$1,000, less applicable withholdings.
-If the status of a regular part-time employee changes to regular full-time within the anniversary year, the employee will receive a travel allowance in proportion to an equivalent full-time position.
+Other regular part-time employees will have this benefit pro-rated accordingly.
+If the status of a regular part-time employee changes to regular full-time within the anniversary year, the employee will receive a travel allowance in proportion to the time spent as a regular full-time employee and the time spent as a part-time employee.

 Only regular full and part-time employees are eligible for this bonus the travel allowance will be paid on the pay period immediately following the employee's anniversary date.